FoenixRetro/Documentation/f256/programming-information.md

 Documentation on how to use the kernel, and the facilities it provides, can be found in the [kernel repository](https://github.com/ghackwrench/F256_MicroKernel/tree/master/docs)

 Of course, if you don't need the kernel, you can turn off interrupts, set up LUT 0 the way you prefer, and then switch to it.
 Although, you'll have to make sure you're not pulling the rug out from under you.

+# Interacting with the Machine
+When developing a program, you will frequently need to interact with the machine, in order to test your program.
+This can simply be done by copying your program to disk or SD card, moving the media to the machine, and running it from DOS.

+Moving files between the machines quickly becomes cumbersome, and your may even wear out the SD card slot.
+The machines also feature a USB debug, which you can connect to a PC or Mac using a regular USB-A to mini USB cable.
+For Windows and Mac, a special driver is needed.
+A driver for Windows is included in the firmware package, while the Mac's driver only works only works on older versions of macOS.

+To download a program through the USB connetion, the program [FoenixMgr]( https://github.com/FoenixRetro/FoenixMgr.git) is needed.
+FoenixMgr has several subcommands for flashing blocks, uploading binary images, and running user code in PGZ or PGX format.

 # File Formats
 The F256 line has three file formats, each with slightly different properties and use cases.
 Additionally, pure binary files are often used by developers.
 The machine will be in a slightly different state, depending on how the program was started.
 We will cover this in the following sections.